GLOBAL MARKETS-Asian stocks still shaky as Nikkei slides 3 pct

 "Last week's shock will probably last throughout this week," said Kenichi Hirano, a strategist at Tachibana Securities.
 "But the Japanese market's fundamentals in the mid-to-long term have not changed, so there still is upside in the longer term."

 Other Asian stock markets got off to a cautious start on Monday, having suffered their biggest weekly drop in around a year as investors fretted about the possibility of the Federal Reserve dialing down its stimulus programme as well as a slowing Chinese economy.

 Australia's S&P/ASX 200 index slipped 0.7 percent, but South Korea's KOSPI managed to eke out a 0.3 percent gain.

 "While the market reaction looked a tad overdone, it is notable that the dichotomy between growth and equity market performance has widened over recent weeks implying that equity markets were prone to a correction," Mitul Kotecha, head of markets research at Credit Agricole said in a note to clients.

 Supporting the view that the Fed may soon scale down its massive stimulus programme, data on Friday showed orders for US-made durable goods rose more than expected in April, a hopeful sign that a sharp slowdown in factory output could soon run its course.

 That should be music to the ears of dollar bulls.
 Indeed, figures on Friday showed currency speculators increased bets in favour of the greenback to the highest since at least June 2008.

 The dollar index, which tracks the greenback's performance against a currency basket, hit a three-year high last week before succumbing to a bit of pressure.
-It was last down 0.1 percent at 83.633.
+It was almost flat at 83.59.